KhyatiSaini/Hacktoberfest/CONTRIBUTING.md

 If the language heading does not exist already then add a new heading in such a way that the headings remain in alphabetical order.

-Create a Pull Request after commiting the changes.
+Create a Pull Request after committing the changes.

 Thank you in advance for your contribution 😊